2026 per-mile rates

 Ohio Turnpike toll price 2026

 The per-mile prices that make up every Ohio Turnpike fare.
-Class 1 through Class 7, both payment methods, with eight years of historical context and the scheduled 2027 and 2028 rises.
+Class 1 through Class 8, both payment methods, with the 2025 comparison and the projected 2027 and 2028 rises.

 Per-mile price by class